 Here are a few key things to know about me, my coaching and the content on here:

 Moderation is key.
 You don’t have to cut out any foods you really love or obsess about fad diets.
 If you eat right 80% of the time, you can “go crazy” with the other 20%.
-I still eat out and enjoy it every time, without compromising my health or looks.
+I still eat out a few times a month and enjoy it every time, without compromising my health or looks.

 I don’t believe in counting calories or macronutrient ratios.
 While a lot of fitness gurus tell you to keep meal plans to achieve your training goals, I’m all about doing things that you can keep up for the rest of your life.
 Eating and training right shouldn’t be something you just do short-term for some quick results.
 If you really want to feel great and be healthy for the rest of your life, turn this into a lifestyle that nourishes your body and make it your natural way of living.
 So, being realistic - diets, calorie counting and meal plans just don’t work for me in the long-run (although I do think there’s a place for them if you’re just starting out, if done right).